 Where can I run with my baby in a stroller?

-Safety is obviously the name of the game when running with a stroller.
-Choose flat surfaces with minimal turns and traffic.
+Choose flat surfaces with minimal turns and traffic for running with your baby in a stroller.
 Quiet, smooth stretches also aid in long naps giving you more time to exercises.

 Is it harder to run with a jogging stroller versus without?